Problem

 We seldom stumble on these types of data, but they can create encumbrances for developers, so it’s good to know a work-around when transforming these VARCHARs into numerical data points.
 What differs about these data, compared to other times when facing issues with converting numerical VARCHARs to numerical data points is that all of them will fail the ISNUMERIC (for verifying), CAST, CONVERT, TRY_CONVERT and TRY_PARSE functions (the latter two returning NULLs).
 In other cases, when converting VARCHARs to numerical data points, we can use these other functions to solve the problem.

-In the below five examples, we expect to receive the error "Error converting data type varchar to numeric" on three of these due to characters that aren't convertible to decimals.
-We would not, however, expect to get this error on the second value (1.000000), yet these data will be formatted this way, which is why developers can become confused as to why clear decimal values aren't converting.
+In the five examples below, we expect to receive the “Error converting data type varchar to numeric” error on three.
+This is due to characters that aren’t convertible to decimals.
+We would not, however, expect to get this error on the second value (1.000000).
+Yet these data will be formatted this way.
+This is why developers become confused when clear decimal values don’t convert.

 SELECT CAST('Dog' AS DECIMAL(22,8))